-'I never thought he who I nurtured would turn against me' - Ousted president Robert Mugabe on Zimbabwe's new leader
+'Sad, nostalgic, pugnacious - with a moment of bitterness': How Robert Mugabe is still playing power politics

 Now he’s offering to "help’’ his successor "restore democracy’’, but really this is another round of the factional in-fighting that has disfigured ruling party politics of Zimbabwe while the country has stagnated.

-Elections, that if as free and fair as promised, will grant the new government legitimacy are scheduled for a few months time.
+Elections, that if as free and fair as promised, will grant the new government legitimacy.
+They are scheduled for a few months time.

 So Mugabe is lining up with a new opposition group made up of many of his old allies from ZANU-PF faces.